iun1xmd5/ofa/README.md

 points in memory for timely processing in feature-evolving data streams.
-Thus, this paper proposes One sketch F its all Algorithm (OFA), which is a real-time stochastic recurrent deep neural network anomaly detector built on assumption- free probabilistic conditional Quantile Regression with well-calibrated predictive uncertainty estimates.
+Thus, this paper proposes One sketch F its all Algorithm (OFA), which is a real-time stochastic recurrent deep neural network anomaly detector built on assumption- free probabilistic conditional Quantile Regression (QR) with well-calibrated predictive uncertainty estimates.
 The proposed framework is capable of detecting anomalies robustly, accurately and efficiently in real-time while handling randomness and variabilities in feature-evolving heterogeneous time series.
 Extensive experiments